adolfintel/TDF/README.md

 * `1` (default): use VKD3D-Proton
 * `0`: use Wine's VKD3D implementation

 VKD3D's config can be changed by using its [environment variables](https://github.com/HansKristian-Work/vkd3d-proton#environment-variables).
-By default, TDF only sets `export VKD3D_CONFIG=dxr11`, which enables ray tracing on supported cards.
+By default, doesn't set this variable, meaning that VKD3D will automatically enable ray tracing on supported cards.
+Older versions of TDF (before November 2023) set this to `dxr11` to enable ray tracing.

 #### Sandboxing variables
 __`TDF_BLOCK_NETWORK`__